cypress-io/cypress-documentation/content/guides/end-to-end-testing/writing-your-first-end-to-end-test.md

 into the selected input.
 Finally, we can verify that the value of the input reflects the text that was typed with another [.should()](/api/commands/should).

-In general, the structure of your test should flow query -> command or query -> assertion(s).
-It's best practice not to chain anything after a command; for more details or why this is, see our guide on [retry-ability](/guides/core-concepts/retry-ability).
+In general, the structure of your test should flow query -> query -> command or assertion(s).
+It's best practice not to chain anything after an action command;
+for more details on why this is, see our guide on [retry-ability](/guides/core-concepts/retry-ability).

 ```js